microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/chatmessagehostedcontent-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Recupere as propriedades e os relacionamentos do objeto [chatMessageHostedContent](../resources/chatmessagehostedcontent.md) .
+Recupere as propriedades e as relações do [objeto chatMessageHostedContent.](../resources/chatmessagehostedcontent.md)

 ## <a name="permissions"></a>Permissões